code0monkey1/clean-architecture-typescript-learn/README.md

 i.e  It is ok for `UseCase` structures to know about `Entities` , but it's not ok the other way around .

 However , the communication between the different layers will always take place through interfaces , and never directly.

+This objective is easily achieved by applying the `Dependency Inversion Principle`